-Possible resolution appears near in Russian agent case
+Woman accused of being Russian spy could be near a plea deal

-WASHINGTON (AP) — A woman accused of being a secret agent for the Russian government appears to be coming closer to a plea deal with U.S. prosecutors or other resolution of her criminal case.
+WASHINGTON (AP) — A woman accused of being a secret agent for the Russian government appears to be coming closer to a plea deal with U.S. prosecutors or other resolution of her criminal case, according to court documents filed Wednesday.

-Court documents filed Wednesday say Maria Butina’s lawyers and federal prosecutors “remain optimistic about a pretrial resolution” of her case.
-A hearing is scheduled for next month.
+Lawyers for Maria Butina and federal prosecutors wrote in the joint court filing that they “remain optimistic about a pretrial resolution” of her case.

-The 30-year-old gun-rights activist is accused of relaying intelligence on American officials and political organizations to a Russian government official.
-She’s pleaded not guilty to charges of conspiracy and acting as an unregistered foreign agent for Russia.
+Prosecutors allege that the 30-year-old gathered intelligence on American officials and political organizations and worked to develop relationships with American politicians through her contacts with the National Rifle Association.
+They have charged that her work was directed by a former Russian lawmaker who was sanctioned by the U.S. Treasury Department for his alleged ties to Russian President Vladimir Putin.

-Butina has denied any wrongdoing and mounted an aggressive defense since she was jailed in July.
+Butina is charged with conspiracy and acting as an unregistered foreign agent for Russia.
+She’s pleaded not guilty, and her lawyer has said Butina is a student interested in American politics and better U.S.-Russian relations.

 Most Read Nation & World Stories